toolleeo/cli-apps/README.md

 * [bluetuith](https://github.com/darkhz/bluetuith) - A TUI-based Bluetooth connection manager, which can interact with Bluetooth adapters and devices.
 It aims to be a replacement to most Bluetooth managers, like blueman.
 * [bore](https://github.com/ekzhang/bore) - A simple CLI tool for making tunnels to localhost.
 * [darkhttpd](https://unix4lyfe.org/darkhttpd/) - Darkhttpd is a simple, fast HTTP 1.1 web server for static content.
 It does not support PHP or CGI etc but is designed to serve static content, which it does very well.
+* [dog](https://github.com/ogham/dog) - dog is a command-line DNS client.
+It has colourful output, understands normal command-line argument syntax, supports the DNS-over-TLS and DNS-over-HTTPS protocols, and can emit JSON.
 * [echo](https://github.com/devem-tech/echo) - Speedy API emulation facilitated by a reverse proxy and mock json server.
 * [ejabberd](https://www.ejabberd.im/) - ejabberd is an XMPP application server and an MQTT broker, written mainly in the Erlang programming language.
 * [geoiplookup](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
+* [gping](https://github.com/orf/gping) - Ping, but with a graph.
 * [hflow](https://github.com/comradequinn/hflow) - A command-line, debugging http/s proxy server.
 * [ipcalc](http://jodies.de/ipcalc) - Takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.
 * [mitmproxy](https://mitmproxy.org/) - An interactive HTTPS proxy.
 * [mosh](https://mosh.org/) - Remote SSH client that achieve good responsiveness in presence of intermittent connectivity and roaming.
 * [mtr](https://github.com/traviscross/mtr) - mtr combines the functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.
 * [neoss](https://github.com/PabloLec/neoss) - User-friendly and detailed socket statistics with a Terminal UI.
+* [oha](https://github.com/hatoo/oha) - oha is a tiny program that sends some load to a web application and show realtime tui.
 * [Optic](https://www.useoptic.com/) - Optic's Open Source tools make OpenAPI and API-first practices easy for any team to adopt.
 * [Prosody](https://prosody.im/) - Prosody is a modern XMPP communication server.
 It aims to be easy to set up and configure, and efficient with system resources.
 * [PSSH](https://code.google.com/archive/p/parallel-ssh/) - PSSH provides parallel versions of OpenSSH and related tools.
 Included are pssh, pscp, prsync, pnuke, and pslurp.
 The project includes psshlib which can be used within custom applications.